doridori/doridori.github.io/_posts/2021-11-08-Android-Architecture-Runtime.md

 3. Perform set operations when states or state-groups are entered / exited
 4. Facilitate technical design and visualisation via UML state charts

 For me, FSMs sometimes can encapsulate logic around the above points with a conciseness & clarity that nothing else comes close to.
-Point 2 regarding sensitive data clearing was really where a lot of my architectural thinking came from and then my subsequent realisation that it's quite painful to put an FSM at the heart of a traditional Android application architecure.
-Trying to solve this problem led me to a lot of the below principles which in practise work nicely with an FSM centric application.
+Sensitive data clearing (point 2 above) was really where a lot of my architectural thinking originated from and then my subsequent realisation that it's quite painful to put an FSM at the heart of a traditional Android application architecture.
+Trying to solve this problem led me to a lot of the below principles which in practice work nicely with an FSM centric application.

 ## Unidirectional Data Flow